o3de/tsc/meetings/notes/sig-meeting-20220301.md

 ## [Direction and target user-base](https://github.com/o3de/tsc/issues/19#issuecomment-1055605032)

 Sig-marketing would like more clarity on the intended audience and engine goals for 2022 and beyond.

 They would like to avoid growing the community in the wrong direction.

-Another point raised was that it's possible we are missing opportunities based on our positioning (examples cited included CppCon, SIGGRAPH)
+Another point raised was that it's possible we are missing opportunities based on our positioning (examples cited included CppCon, SIGGRAPH).

 Feedback: